How to Issue Stock in an S Corp: Rules & Requirements

 S corporations can have one class of stock that has voting power and one that doesn't.
 This is helpful especially when shareholders of S corporations that are family-owned want to start passing ownership to their heirs while having control of their company.
 As an example, if a shareholder wants to start transferring ownership to their children to decrease their estate tax but doesn't actually want them running the company, they can transfer their children the non-voting stock.

-All shareholders of stock for an S corporation get the same dividend amount for each share since there aren't any preferred shareholders.
+All S corporation shareholders must receive distributions on a per-share, per-day basis, as the company cannot have preferred shareholders.
 The shareholders might have voting privileges that are different.
 If an S corporation ends up liquidating and dissolving the business, shareholders can get asset distributions from the company at the same time.
-If an S corporation gives out stock to over 100 shareholders or to a shareholder who's ineligible, the company might lose their S corporation status.
+If an S corporation issues stock to more than 100 shareholders or to an ineligible shareholder, it will lose its S corporation status.

 This means the company is forced to pay corporate income taxes and will change how profit distributions are taxed to shareholders.
-When a company loses their S corporation status, it won't regain it again for another five years.
+If a company loses its S corporation status, it cannot re-elect S corporation status for five years

 Number of Shareholders